Azure/terraform-azure-mdc-defender-plans-azure/README.md

 -> **NOTE:** This module is still in development and we are currently in a preview version.
 As such, any usage of the module is at your own risk and responsibility.

--> **NOTE:** When running the module, your subscription should not already be onboarding to MDC.
-Please refer to the [Already onboarded subscription](#Already-onboarded-subscription) section if you have already completed the onboarding process.
+-> **NOTE:** When running the module, your subscription should not already be onboarded to MDC.
+If you have already completed the onboarding process, please refer to the  [Onboarded Azure Subscription](#Onboarded-Azure-Subscription) section.

 ~> **NOTE:** Deletion of the resource will reset the pricing tier to `Free`